hatfieldlibrary/dspace-angular-client/README.md

 ## General Overview

-This DSpace prototype uses NodeJs and AngularJs.
-Much of the work here is based on an approach we are exploring in ernest with other projects.

-The client uses DSpace solr and the [DSpace REST API](https://wiki.duraspace.org/display/DSDOC5x/REST+API "DSpace using the REST API").
-Currently, we're using a version of the DSpace 5.5 REST API that has been updated to support additional authentication methods, special groups and access to user authorization levels.
+This DSpace REST API/solr client project uses AngularJs 1.x (1.5) and NodeJs middleware.

-The NodeJs middleware used in this project includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise"), and [redis](https://www.npmjs.com/package/redis "redis") with [connect-redis](https://github.com/tj/connect-redis "connect-redis") for the session store.
+The Node middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise"), and [redis](https://www.npmjs.com/package/redis "redis") with [connect-redis](https://github.com/tj/connect-redis "connect-redis") for the session store.
 In general, we are betting that a robust middleware layer will be helpful and plan to channel all interactions through this layer.

-The AngularJs frontend uses the [Angular Material](https://material.angularjs.org/latest/) design framework, based on CSS3 Flexbox layout mode.
+The Node application retrieves data from DSpace via solr and the [DSpace REST API](https://wiki.duraspace.org/display/DSDOC5x/REST+API "DSpace using the REST API").
+We're currently using an updated version of the DSpace 5.5 REST API that supports additional authentication methods, special groups and access to user authorization levels.

-The browser application is written using AngularJs 1.5 and components.
-The goal has been to make the application port easily to Angular 2.0.
+The Angular 1.5 frontend is written with components.
+The goal is to make the browser application port easily to Angular 2.0.
+The frontend layout uses [Angular Material](https://material.angularjs.org/latest/), based on CSS3 Flexbox layout mode.

 This prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
-Solr searches are used throughout the application to provide search and browse functionality that is similar to that provided by the current DSpace XMLUI and JSPUI.
+The application provides search and browse options similar to those provided by the current DSpace XMLUI and JSPUI.

 ## Configuration

-#### Server Configuration
+#### Middleware App Configuration

-The primary configuration file for application middleware is `config/environment.js`.
+The primary configuration file for middleware is `config/environment.js`.
+This file defines environment settings for both development and production.
 Sensitive credentials like authentication secrets are placed in a separate file called `config/credentials.js`.
-A sample credentials file is provided.
+(A sample credentials file is provided.)
+The `config/dspace.js` file defines your routes to DSpace for both production and development.

-Express, route, and authentication configuration files are also located in `config` and can be modified if needed.
+Additional configuration files for express, routes and authentication are also located in the `config` directory.
+These can be modified if needed.

 #### Client Configuration

-Local customization of the AngularJs UI is accomplished via that AngularJs applications' `core/configuration/messages.js` and `core/configuration/appConfig.js` files.
+You can customize the AngularJs UI via `app/config/messages.js` and `app/config/appConfig.js`.

-Color theme customizations require changing the Material Design palettes defined in the AngularJs `app.js` file.
+You can modify color themes by changing the Material Design palettes defined in the AngularJs `app.js` file.
 Here's an example of [a handy Material Design palette generator](http://mcg.mbitson.com/#/).
+The `public/client/app/ds/css/styles.css` file may also need to be modified to your specifications.

-## Authentication
+## DSpace Authentication

 Authentication is handled by the NodeJs Passport middleware, using CAS or OAUTH2 authentication strategies.
 (Many other Passport authentication strategies have been implemented and available as open source.)